springernature/cf-rundeck-buildpack/README.md

 # Cloud Foundry Rundeck Buildpack

 ## Description
-This buildpack makes it easy to install [Rundeck](https://www.rundeck.com/open-source) on Cloud Floundry.
+This buildpack makes it easy to install [Rundeck](https://www.rundeck.com/open-source) on Cloud Foundry.

 ## Supported platforms
 This buildpack is tested with Cloud Foundry 6.36.1.